-[†]Under Health Net and Kaiser Permanente, the Bronze Plus and Silver coverage levels feature a traditional annual deductible.
-If you cover dependents under the Bronze Plus coverage level, no covered member pays more than \$3,200 toward the family deductible.
+[†]Under Health Net and Kaiser Permanente, if you cover dependents, no covered member pays more than \$2,800 toward the family deductible.
+Also, these options feature a traditional annual deductible.

 [‡]Under Health Net and Kaiser Permanente, these options feature a traditional annual out-of-pocket maximum.